kylekingcdn/shrinkwrap-rs/shrinkwrap-macros/README.md

 # `shrinkwrap-macros`

-This is the proc macros counterpart library for `shrinkwrap`.
+This is the proc macros / derive counterpart library for `shrinkwrap`.

+See the [`shrinkwrap` README](https://github.com/kylekingcdn/shrinkwrap-rs) for more info.

 ---

-> [!CAUTION]
-> This is currently a work-in-progress.
-The first publish to crates.io was for crate name reservation - it is an empty library.

 ## Links